epidrome/cover-card/README.md

 ## Installation

 Fork this repository and edit the files in the **gh-pages** branch to your liking: As a first step, you may want to replace the images in the /assets/images folder and edit the `_config.yml` with your online profiles.
-You can test the result almoste in real-time at `yourusername.github.io/cover-card/`.
+You can test the result almost in real-time at `yourusername.github.io/cover-card/`

 ## Contributing